Forget about impact: let’s be honest about systems change

 Lose the logframe?

 Many social innovation initiatives work with logical frameworks (logframes) to define and measure their social impact.
 This allows them to steer towards desired outcomes, be held accountable, and attract new funders by offering proof for their hypothesis.
-Indeed, to prevent unwanted outcomes, ++Effects of social interventionsSocial programmes can indeed also have negative consequence.
+Indeed, to prevent unwanted outcomes, it’s crucial to monitor the effects of social interventions++Effects of social interventionsSocial programmes can indeed also have negative consequence.
 For instance, it was found that a famous buddy programme started in the Great Depression, actually caused participants to do worse than their peers in the control group.
 Listen to the full story on the podcast “When Helping hurts” from Freakonomics. and test underlying assumptions when providing a service or product.
 Measuring impact can be important, but without an idea of targeted systems and big visions, such ‘impact’ remains powerless.
 Besides, the obsession to optimise social impact can lead to situations in which initiatives undermine their own value by monetising their supposed societal benefit and disconnect from the bigger picture.

 City makers or social entrepreneurs do not need to obtain a PhD in systems change.
 Understandably, they are often focussed on delivering their service or product.
 But social enterprises and social labs alone are not going to change systems.
 There lies an opportunity for organisations like Kennisland to fuel this debate and collect research evidence to inform it.
 In fact, if civil society does not address this issue, we might cause harm by prompting unrealistic expectations for the effect of citizen-based initiatives and inclusive – for lack of a better word – ‘bottom-up’ processes.

-We can use systems change literature to deepen this discussion about what could be the right ++Leverage pointsRead more about this concept described by Donella Meadows in the article “Leverage points: places to intervene in a system“. to act on: “places within a cTo unlock the creativity of citizens, civil servants and entrepreneurs to create sustainable change, we need to make rigorous analyses actionable. omplex system where a small shift in one thing can produce big changes in everything”.
+We can use systems change literature to deepen this discussion about what could be the right ‘leverage points’++Leverage pointsRead more about this concept described by Donella Meadows in the article “Leverage points: places to intervene in a system“. to act on: “places within a cTo unlock the creativity of citizens, civil servants and entrepreneurs to create sustainable change, we need to make rigorous analyses actionable. omplex system where a small shift in one thing can produce big changes in everything”.
 Donella Meadows identifies twelve of such leverage points, from tinkering with subsidies and taxes to changing mindsets of whole populations.
-This analysis provides us with rich input that should be used to develop tools for social innovation initiatives (++Tools for social initiativesIf you happen to know about any, do get in touch!).
-These frameworks can be used to build a common agenda around a social issue, and to build a ‘++Collective impact coalitionsRead more about collective impact coalitions as studied by John Kania & Mark Kramer in this article on the Stanford Social Innovation Review. .
+This analysis provides us with rich input that should be used to develop tools for social innovation initiatives (or perhaps they already exist?++Tools for social initiativesIf you happen to know about any, do get in touch!).
+These frameworks can be used to build a common agenda around a social issue, and to build a ‘collective impact coalitions’++Collective impact coalitionsRead more about collective impact coalitions as studied by John Kania & Mark Kramer in this article on the Stanford Social Innovation Review. .
 That’s when the above mentioned ‘innovation ecosystems’ could truly become relevant and interesting and effective.

 Importantly, all of the above has great implications for how funders work.
 Rather than holding one single initiative accountable for producing so and so impact, funders need to set up stable collaborations with governments, private sector companies, non-profits and philanthropists and social change leaders around specific issues.
 The new Rockefeller fund Co-impact is spearheading such new ways of collaborating across sectors to forge systems change.
 If we want to move the needle through social innovation, this lever needs to be addressed and funding strategies need to change across the sector.